Hammad00222/matlab-projects-hammad/BatterySizingOptimization/README.md

 You can add your data file with "csv" or any format here.
-This data file should contain 2 columns, DateTime and Hourly Load (MW).
+For this battery size optimization code, you will need 4 data files,